Actyx/machines/docs/swarm-workflow/README.md

 In a day of a robot's life:
 It stands by, listening to signals from sensors.
-A sensor occasionaly sends a signal that a tomato plant needs water.
+A sensor occasionally sends a signal that a tomato plant needs water.
 When the robot receives that signal, it finds a nearby pump, draws water, and then runs to water the plant.

 To illustrate that in pseudo-code _(no need to type this in)_: